maurosoft1973/Maurosoft.SSH.NET/README.md

 Visual Studio 2017                | x     | x     | x              | x              |     |     |      |     |
 Visual Studio 2019                | x     | x     | x              | x              |     |     |      |     |

-## Supporting SSH.NET

-Do you or your company rely on **SSH.NET** in your projects?
-If you want to encourage us to keep on going and show us that you appreciate our work, please consider becoming a [sponsor](https://github.com/sponsors/sshnet) through GitHub Sponsors.